 In addition to assets, the statement of financial position and/or balance sheet will at times report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Town currently has no deferred outflows of resources.
+The Town currently has deferred outflows of resources related to OPEB, which arise only under the accrual basis of accounting that qualify for reporting in this category.

 In addition to liabilities, the statement of financial position and or balance sheet will at times report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Town has deferred tax revenues, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
-Accordingly, this item is reported in the governmental funds balance sheet Prepaid taxes also qualify for reporting in this category.
+Accordingly, this item is reported in the governmental funds balance sheet.
+Prepaid taxes also qualify for reporting in this category.
 This item is reported in both the statements of net position and governmental funds balance sheet.
 Deferred inflows of resources related to OPEB also qualifies for reporting in this category.
 This item is only reported in the statement of net position.
 All items in this category are deferred and recognized as an inflow of resources in the period that the amounts become available.